LaurieRhodes/Powershell-Kusto-Schema-Tools/docs/log-analytics-to-adx-kql-export.md

-# log-analytics-to-adx-kql-export.ps1
+# Log-Analytics-to-ADX-kql-export.ps1

 ## Overview

-Exports Log Analytics table schemas as KQL scripts for Azure Data Explorer (ADX) with empirical data type corrections.
+Exports Log Analytics table schemas as KQL scripts for Azure Data Explorer (ADX) with data type corrections.
 Creates complete ADX table structures with ingestion mappings and update policies for seamless data migration.

 ## Purpose

 - **ADX Migration**: Generate complete KQL scripts for recreating Log Analytics tables in ADX
-- **Data Type Accuracy**: Apply empirical fixes for Microsoft API bugs before KQL generation
-- **Ingestion Pipeline**: Create raw tables, mappings, and update policies for data flow
-- **Flexible Export**: Support for all workspace tables or specific lists with filtering options

 ## Key Features

 - ✅ **Microsoft API Bug Fixes**: TenantId→guid, Double→real, TimeGenerated→datetime
-- ✅ **Complete ADX Pipeline**: Raw tables + main tables + update policies
 - ✅ **Hybrid Discovery**: Management API + getschema for comprehensive column coverage
-- ✅ **Consistent Filtering**: Configurable "underscore"" table/column filtering.
+- ✅ **Optional Filtering**: Configurable "underscore"" table/column filtering.
 Typically tables prefaced with underscores are only used by Microsoft although theses columns (normally __ResourceId) can be of benefit.
 Consider your needs when selecting to export tables with underscores or not.

 ## Configuration Settings